Imaging a chain of strongly correlated Rydberg excitations enabled by F\"{o}rster-resonance-enhanced interaction: Single-shot Imaging of a Chain of Rydberg Excitations

+Besides the amplitude, we also compare the sizes of the images of Rydberg excitations with those of the noise spots.
+We fit a 2D Gaussian distribution profile to the absorption spots in $\mc{T}(x,y)$ and extract their standard deviations $\sigma_x$ and $\sigma_y$~\cite{du2023}.
+As shown in Fig.~\ref{fig3}, the size distribution of the excitations is quite different from that of the noises spots.
+The former extends over a large range and peaks around $\sigma_x = 2.5$ pixels = 6.2 $\mu$m and $\sigma_x = 2.1$ pixels = 5.2 $\mu$m, while the latter is more localized and peaks around $\sigma_x = \sigma_y = 1.3$ pixels = 3.2 $\mu$m.
+It can be seen that the two distributions are very distinct from each other.
+This means that in addition to the spots amplitudes, their sizes can also be used to differentiate the images of Rydberg excitations from the noise speckles.
+Moreover, the sizes of spots are compatible with the calculated interstate Rydberg blockade radius $R_{b-r'_0} = [2 |C_6^{rr'_0}|/ (\hbar \gamma_{EIT})]^{1/6} = 8.7\ \mu$m. \

-Finally, this single-shot imaging allows us to investigate the ordered excitation of a linear Rydberg superatom array in a dense atomic cloud.
-The excitation blockade radius $R^{r'_0}_{b-EX} = 14.7\ \mu$m leads to a chain of Rydberg superatoms, corresponding to spheres of radius $R^{r'_0}_{b-EX}$ containing no more than one Rydberg atom, excited in a closely packed arrangement~\cite{PetrosyanAdiabatic2013,PetrosyanCorrelations2013}.
-Each imaging detection projects a Rydberg superatom into an absorption spot located within the blockade sphere of radius $R^{r'_0}_{b-EX}$.
-In Fig.~\ref{fig4}(a), we plot the 2D distribution of the positions of Rydberg superatoms.
-Here the position of a Rydberg superatom is taken as the location of an absorption maximum with its amplitude above the threshold $A_{peak} > A_{thld}$.
+Finally, this single-shot imaging allows us to investigate the ordered excitation of a linear Rydberg atom array in a dense atomic cloud.
+The excitation blockade radius $R^{r'_0}_{b-EX} = 14.7\ \mu$m leads to a chain of superatoms ~\cite{petrosyan2011electromagnetically,kumlin2023,shao2024}, corresponding to spheres of radius $R^{r'_0}_{b-EX}$ containing no more than one Rydberg atom, excited in a closely packed arrangement~\cite{PetrosyanAdiabatic2013,PetrosyanCorrelations2013}.
+Each imaging detection projects a Rydberg excitation into an absorption spot located within the blockade sphere of radius $R^{r'_0}_{b-EX}$.
+In Fig.~\ref{fig4}(a), we plot the 2D distribution of the positions of Rydberg excitations.
+Here the position of a Rydberg atom is taken as the location of an absorption maximum with its amplitude above the threshold $A_{peak} > A_{thld}$.
 Five separated distribution peaks are visible in Fig.~\ref{fig4}(a) as well as in Fig.~\ref{fig4}(b).